633 W 5th Street #2890

 What Is Res Ipsa Loquitur?

 There are two circumstances in which a defendant may be found responsible without proof of unreasonable behavior or when the conduct’s unreasonableness can be inferred from the circumstances.

 Res Ipsa Loquitur asserts that, in some circumstances, the accident’s or circumstance’s very nature shows that the defendant’s actions were negligent.
-That is, if someone in the defendant’s position had not been careless, this kind of harm would not have happened.
-Therefore, it is not essential to show what a reasonable person would or ought to have done in the circumstance.
+If someone in the defendant’s position had not been careless, this kind of harm would not have happened.
+Therefore, it is unnecessary to show what a reasonable person would or ought to have done in the circumstance.